epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 • In TOPCAT, read the local file <a href="img/VH3Db.txt">"VH3Db.txt"</a> in ascii format —&nbsp;it is derived from VIRTIS / Rosetta observations from the 1D H-channel.
 The file includes a measured reflectance and the Cartesian coordinates of the footprint center for successive locations.

-In the previous Cube plot window, add a new positional plot control.
+In the previous Cube plot window, add a new positional layer control.

-- In the Position tab for this layer, select VH3Db.txt
+- In the Position tab for this layer, select the table VH3Db.txt
 - In the Form tab, Set Shading mode to Aux, Aux to col4, and adjust Shape size to manage continuity
 - The color scale can be modified under the Aux Axis icon in the control stack.

 • Now read the local file  <a href="img/VM3D.txt">"VM3D.txt"</a> in ascii format —&nbsp;this is a similar file derived from the imaging channel of VIRTIS / Rosetta.

-Add this data as previously to the plot and adjust the symbol size.
+Add this data as previously to the plot and adjust the symbol size (Fig. 2).

+• You can similarly experiment with the local file ["phobosRoIvert.txt"](img/phobosRoIvert.txt) and the Phobos shape model (Fig. 3).

-> By default, the same color scale is used to plot both data files, which makes sense if you're plotting the same quantity.
+> By default, the same color scale is used to plot both data files on 67P, which makes sense if you're plotting the same quantity.
 You can access an independent color table (actually, several ones) by selecting Shading mode = Paux and Aux2shader = another color table.
-This color ramp will not be displayed in the caption, so the main color table should be used with the main parameter.
+This color ramp will not be displayed in the caption, therefore the main color table should be used with the main parameter (Fig. 2b).

 <img title="" src="img/67P_VIR.png" alt="" width="315"><img src="img/67P_VIR2.png" title="" alt="" width="326">

-*Fig.2: Two views of comet 67P nucleus with overlaid VIRTIS footprints (values plotted on footprint center)*
+*Fig. 2: Two views of comet 67P nucleus with overlaid VIRTIS footprints (values plotted on footprint center)*

-• You can similarly experiment with the local file ["phobosRoIvert.txt"](img/phobosRoIvert.txt) and the Phobos shape model (Fig.3).

-> Notice that in this case a shape model is embedded in the data files as a set of 3D coordinates.
+> Notice that in this section a shape model is embedded in the data files as a set of 3D coordinates.
 It doesn't have to be the exact same shape as the reference one plotted in the first layer, and can even point to locations above or below the surface (i.e., coma or sub-surface for a comet).

 ### 3- Solid plate models